-In November 2020 the Public Works Loan Board (PWLB) announced the outcome of its Consultation on future lending terms and confirmed its standard Certainty Rate would revert to 80bps above Gilts.
-However there are some new restrictions on access and so, whilst we believe these will not be a factor for NELC, we continue to view other local Authorities and alternative lenders as active options in meeting our overall borrowing requirement as cost effectively as possible.
+In November 2020 the Public Works Loan Board (PWLB) announced some new restrictions on access to borrowing.
+Whilst we do not believe these will be a limiting factor for NELC, we continue to view other local Authorities and alternative lenders as active options in meeting our overall borrowing requirement as cost effectively as possible.